ArundhatiApte/ResponsiveWebSockets.js/docs/API.md

     * `responseSender <ResponseSender>`
     object for sending binary or text response

 Sets the listener of event, that occurs when a text message is received, the sender of which is waiting for a response.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
+`listener` can be `null` or `undefined`.
 Example of usage: [sendingRequests.mjs](./examples/sendingRequests.mjs)

 ### setUnrequestingBinaryMessageListener(listener)

 * `listener <function>`
-listeners signature: `(bytes, startIndex)`
+listener's signature: `(bytes, startIndex)`
     * `bytes <ArrayBuffer>`
     a message containing the header and the body transmitted from the sender
     * `startIndex <number>`
     index of the first byte of the message body

 Sets the listener of event, that occurs when a binary message is received, the sender of which is not waiting for a response.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
+`listener` can be `null` or `undefined`.
 Example of usage: [sendingUnrequestingMessages.mjs](./examples/sendingUnrequestingMessages.mjs)

 ### setUnrequestingTextMessageListener(listener)

 * `listener <function>`
-listeners signature: `(text, startIndex)`
+listener's signature: `(text, startIndex)`
     * `text <string>`
     a message containing the header and the body transmitted from the sender
     * `startIndex <number>`
     the index of the first character in the `text` string, from which the message body begins

 Sets the listener of event, that occurs when a text message is received, the sender of which is not waiting for a response.
+`this` link inside the handler points to an instance of the `ResponsiveWebSocketConnection` class.
+`listener` can be `null` or `undefined`.
 Example of usage: [sendingUnrequestingMessages.mjs](./examples/sendingUnrequestingMessages.mjs)

 ### startIndexOfBodyInBinaryResponse